erigones/esdc-docs/user-guide/gui/datacenters/templates.rst

 *TemplateAdmin*                 read-write (DC-bound templates only)
 =============================== ================

-.. note:: In the upper right corner is a button labeled ``Show All``, which can be used to display all templates, including templates that are not associated with the current working virtual data center.
+.. note:: In the upper right corner is a button labeled :guilabel:`Show All`, which can be used to display all templates, including templates that are not associated with the current working virtual data center.

 Template Parameters